saveourtool/diktat/info/guide/guide-chapter-3.md

  fifthArguments)
 ```

-If `annotation` is too long, it also should be split:
+If an `annotation` is too long, it also should be split:

 **Invalid example:**
 ```kotlin